Pregnancy toxaemia in cows

 Detecting early Pregnancy toxaemia

 The first signs are easily overlooked.
 Cows in the early stages stop eating and appear dull and depressed.
 They often isolate themselves from the rest of the herd and do not forage for feed.
-They become weak and cannot stand.
+As the disease progresses, they eventually become unable to stand.

 Treating pregnancy toxaemia

 In general, cows which continue to eat will recover if given some supportive treatment and good quality feed.
-Cows which stop eating for three days or more will eventually die.
+Cows which stop eating will eventually die.